asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 Please note that the joystick function must be supported by software applications running on the computer (for example computer games).
 Microsoft Windows offers a test software called “*joy.cpl*” – you can start this utility by entering “*joy.cpl*” into the search dialog.

-The joystick controller provided by the FlipPad is called *“Serial+Keyboard+Mouse+Joystick”*.
+The joystick controller provided by the FLipPad is called *“Serial+Keyboard+Mouse+Joystick”*.
 When you select this device in the “*joy.cpl*” utility, click on the properties to display its preferences.
 The live values of the joystick axis and button activities will be displayed in a window similar to the one shown here:

 <p align="left" width="100%">
     <img width="30%" src="./Bilder/fig21.png">